ghmeier/slackpay/README.md

 Push the server to your favorite hosting service (I like heroku) and run it.

+## Using the slash command
+`/slackpay @slackbot $1.00 You da best!`
+The link will send a payment to slackbot's email on the slack team.

 ###I'm running a version and can add your team to it, as well, just ask :)